Unsik6/Unsik6/README.md

 > - NLP modules based on Transformers

 ### :open_file_folder: Main personal study and work (winter, 2022)
-> - An algorithm to find a longer maximum common subsequence than output of previous researchs
+> - An algorithm to find a maximum common subsequence longer than outputs of previous researchs
 > - Text Summarization in NLP
 > - The Problem Solving study group
 > - Study Computational Geometric Algorithms